On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series: Preliminaries and notations

 Finally, we will fix some standard notation for the rest of the paper.
 For any measurable set $E \subset \mathbb R$ (or $ E \subset \mathbb T$) we let ${\rm meas} \, (E)$ stand for its Lebesgue measure.
-A usual max norm in the space of $2\pi$-periodic continuous functions on $[-\pi,\pi]$ will be denoted by $\|\cdot\|_{\infty}.$ For an exponential polynomial $P\in \mathcal A^+$ its degree will be denoted by ${\rm deg}\, P.$ Sometimes, to simplify the exposition, the constants will change from line to line, although in several places we will give the precise values of constants to underline their (in-)dependence on parameters.
+The usual max norm in the space of $2\pi$-periodic continuous functions on $[-\pi, \pi]$ will be denoted by $\|\cdot\|_{\infty}.$ Sometimes, to simplify the exposition, the constants will change from line to line, although in several places we will give the precise values of constants to underline their (in)dependence on parameters.